marcusoftnet/ypkbksite/README.md

 * Google Analytics setup
 * The Yayasan Pelayan Kesehatan Bala Keselamatan needs to be smaller for medium sized screens
 * Set the app name of the site when doing Add to homescreen
+* Create list of old articles in admin-ui

 ## Todo
 * Tests that **doesn't** verify the database content.